 Helpful information for you to gather includes:

-- Identifying information of the vehicle(s) in the accident, including model, make, year, license plate number, and vehicle identification number;
+- Identifying information of the vehicle(s) in the accident, including model, make, year, license plate number, and vehicle identification number.

-- Passengers’ information, including contact and behavior;
+- Passengers’ information, including contact details and behavior.

 - Witness statements may help you identify the at-fault driver and provide other useful information for your future insurance claim.
 Get the names and contact information of witnesses if they will offer it.
 Witnesses must sign and date each page of any written statement.